Free-form in Qatar: The New Domestic Solid Waste Management Centre

 The Qatar Freedome is rectangular in shape and sits on a concrete perimeter that varies in elevation.
 The dome is almost 20 meters tall above its support wall, is clad in with 3,384 pieces of painted steel epoxy, and covers 1,923 square meters – the area needed to house the Green Waste storage and its various sorting and shredding machinery.
 According to the Qatar Green Building Council Solid Waste Interest Group, the DSWMC composting facility is the largest composting plant in the world, and Geometrica’s unique structural system of creating long-span structures offered the ideal cover for it.

-If you would like more information about Freedome®, or to receive our newsletter, please fill out the form below.
+If you would like more information about Freedome®, or to receive our newsletter, please fill our inquiry form.